Moonsong-Labs/moonwall/README.md

 > :information_source: Use `--help` for more information about arguments for each command

-### Usage Examples
+### Usage Examples (non-exhaustive)

 - `moonwall` : If you have globally installed moonwall, here is the most minimal entrypoint

+- `pnpm moonwall` : This can be used if locally installed, and will launch the main menu..

-- `pnpx moonwall run <ENV_NAME>` : To download and run the latest moonwall binary from npm.js repository, and run a network specified in your config file.
+- `pnpx @moonsong-labs/moonwall-cli run <ENV_NAME>` : To download and run the latest moonwall binary from npm.js repository, and run a network specified in your config file.

 - `pnpm exec moonwall test <ENV_NAME>` : To run the locally compiled version of the binary, to start network and run tests against it.

 - `pnpm moonwall download <ARTIFACT NAME> <VERSION> <PATH>` : To run the locally compiled version of the binary, to download an artifact directly from github.

+The combinations are endless, for more information you can see the pnpm docs [here](https://pnpm.io/cli/run).